pilafnoodle/plockRL/README.md

 # PlockRL: Successes, Failures and Thoughts

 ## Overview
-PlockRL is a reinforcement learning pipeline based on the TD3 algorithm for F1Tenth.
+PlockRL is a reinforcement learning pipeline based on the offline TD3 algorithm for F1Tenth.
 It tunes an imperfect driving model by training on lidar scan, steering and speed data collected while driving.
-TD3 is an offline algorithm that calculates the reward of the current state by looking at the actions taken and reward of future states.
-It requires a transition tuple in the state, action, state_prime, reward, done state format
+It requires a transition tuple in the state, action, state_prime, reward, done state format.

 In the context of PlockRL:
 ```